 NOTICE Make sure the fuel level is low before you replace the fuel filter.

 - 1. Open the bonnet.

-- 2. Unscrew the fuel filter from the fuel filter holder (1) and remove it.
+- 2. Unscrew the fuel filter (1) and remove it.

 - 3. Install new fuel filter.

 - 4. Check the deposit container.

 Checking the fuel/water separator